A Fantasy Author's Adventures in Fiction & Life

 Finding Comps

-I google (genre), (audience age), top 20/50 books of (2020/ 2019 etc), sometimes including ‘Goodreads’ or ‘Amazon’.
-Local librarians can be a great help, as they tend to be avid readers, so I’d describe your novel to them and see what potential comps they can recommend.
-If you’re struggling to find a comp (most of us do and it can be time consuming), bear in mind that vague or ill-fitting comps can be worse than none, as Jim MacCarthy warns.
+I Google (genre), (audience age), top 20/50 books of (2020/ 2019 etc), sometimes including ‘Goodreads’ or ‘Amazon’.
+Local librarians can be a great help.
+They tend to be avid readers, so I’d describe your novel to them and see what potential comps they can recommend.
+If you’re struggling to find a comp (most of us do), bear in mind vague or ill-fitting comps can be worse than none, as Jim MacCarthy warns.
 For more information about comp titles and advice on how to find them, see this post by An Willis.

 Bio

 Put it last -you’re pitching a novel, not yourself.
-So keep your bio brief and highlight why you personally are qualified to write this book, including any publishing credits or writing qualifications, but also life or #OwnVoices experiences which relate to your MC, their situation, or your book’s audience.
+So keep your bio brief and highlight why you personally are qualified to write this book.
+Include any publishing credits or writing qualifications, including life or #OwnVoices experiences related to your MC, their situation, or your audience.
 For example, I write YA and my bio mentions that I’m a teacher.

-If you’re a debut author (I wouldn’t state so), and you have participated in a mentorship (eg. #PitchWars or Author Mentor Match etc) I’d include that, as it demonstrates dedication to your craft and your willingness to grow as a writer.
+If you’re a debut author (I wouldn’t state so), and have participated in a mentorship (eg. Author Mentor Match etc) I’d include that.
+It demonstrates dedication to your craft and your willingness to grow as a writer.
 I’d also mention if you’re a member of a writers society, example Society of Children’s Book Authors and Illustrators, for the same reason.

-If you don’t have writing qualifications, or publishing credits, you might just mention other qualifications, your day job, having a family, being a cat’s slave etc. As James Gowan says -simple is fine.
-Furthermore, this isn’t just the “Why I’m the right person to write my book and a professional writer” paragraph, it’s also the “here’s an insight into what I’m like as a person you may want to work with paragraph,” so you may also want to include a fun fact and or show some personality in the style in which you write your bio.
+If you don’t have writing qualifications, or publishing credits, you might just mention other qualifications, your day job, family, being a cat’s slave etc. As James Gowan says -simple is fine.
+Furthermore, this isn’t just the “Why I’m the right person to write my book and a professional writer” paragraph.
+It’s also the “here’s an insight into what I’m like as a person you may want to work with paragraph.”
+So you may want to include a fun fact and or show personality in your bio’s writing style.

 Sign Off